domschl/python-mchess/README.md

 ```
 Once the board is found, stop the program and restart without `sudo`.
 You might want to set ownership for `chess_link_config.json` to your user-account, since the file will be rewritten, if the detected board orientation is changed.

+`uci_engines.json` will now contain the UCI options.
+Those can be edited e.g. to enable tablebases or other UCI options.

 ![Console mchess](https://raw.github.com/domschl/python-mchess/master/images/MchessAlpha.png)

+## Usage

+On start, the current position from Chess Genius Exclusive board is imported and displayed on the console.
+Simply start making a move on the board, and the UCI engine will reply.
+During the time, the engine calculates,
+the best current line is displayed on the board for up to 3 half-moves (see `preferences.json` to enable/disable this
+feature).

 ## Architecture
 ```